marcinduma/LTRCLD-2557/docs/use-case2.md

 ## Internet Gateway as External EPG

 As all routing aspectes of VPC are controlled by Cloud Network Controller, also Internet Gateway(IGW) is configured with it's help.
-Internet Gateway is represented by well know ACI object - External EPG.
+Internet Gateway is represented by well know ACI object - **External EPG**.
 Cloud Network Controller is fully automating creation and attachemnt of IGW to VPC, contracts are responsible for security rules, so administrators are in full controll of traffic flow.

 ### External EPG configuration